erickmaria/sunch/README.md

 <h3 align="center">Sunch</h3>

 <p align="center">
-    Providing answers to your questions using the most popular LLMS.
+    Providing answers to your questions using the most popular generative AI.
   <br>
   <a href="#how-to-use"><strong>Explore About Sunch »</strong></a>
   <br>